ou-sama1/E-commerce-prototype/README.md

 - Adding a carousel <br>
 - Adding a profile component <br>
 - Adding autentification for signing up to the website (might include a multiple steps form) <br>
-- Integrating MongoDB and saving the products and the accounts data in the database <br>
 - Making the website responsive <br>